adobe/spectrum-web-components/packages/overlay/README.md

 </style>
 ```

 Properly managed `z-index` values will support working around this issue while browsers work to adopt the `popover` attribute.
-In this demo, you can easily achieve the same output but sharing one `z-index` between the various pieces of content, removing `z-index` values all together, or raising the `.complex-layered-holder` element to a higher `z-index` than the `.complex-layered-blocker` element.
+In this demo, you can easily achieve the same output but sharing one `z-index` between the various pieces of content, removing `z-index` values altogether, or raising the `.complex-layered-holder` element to a higher `z-index` than the `.complex-layered-blocker` element.

 ### Contained

-[CSS Containment](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) allows a developer direct control on how the internals of one element effect the paint and layout of the internals of other elements on the same page.
-While leveraging some of its values can offer performance gains, they can interupt the delivery of your overlaid content.
+[CSS Containment](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) allows a developer direct control over how the internals of one element affects the paint and layout of the internals of other elements on the same page.
+While leveraging some of its values can offer performance gains, they can interrupt the delivery of your overlaid content.

 ```html
 <div class="contained-demo">